Knud Lyne Rahbek

 Knud Lyne Rahbek (18 December 1760 – 22 April 1830) was a Danish literary historian, critic, writer, poet and magazine editor.

-He was the son of customs inspector Jacob Rahbek (1728-1795) and Johanne Rahbek née Riis (1731-1761).
+He was the son of customs inspector Jacob Rahbek (1728–1795) and his wife Johanne (1731–1761).
 He became a professor at University of Copenhagen, and was its rector from 1826-1827.
 He was also a member of the Royal Danish Theatre's board.

 Biography

 Knud Lyne Rahbek was the son of clergyman Jacob Rahbek.
 He had always wanted to become an actor.
 In his youth he tried out as an actor at the Royal Danish Theatre, but because of his appearance he was not selected.

 Instead he turned to the role of a writer.
 He started out as a playwright, writing a series of semi-successful plays most notably the play The Young Darby (Den unge Darby, 1780) was a success.
 But the work that ensured his breakthrough was the work on the theory of acting, Letters from an Old Actor to His Son (Breve fra en gammel Skuespiller til hans søn, 1782) which especially asserts Denis Diderot's love of a mixture of moralizing and naturalism in plays.

 Rahbek quickly became one of the most prominent speakers on cultural matters, and with his work as publisher and editor of the journals Minerva and The Danish Spectator (Den danske Tilskuer), he was one of the main voices of the Danish moderate Enlightenment.

 Together with librarian and scholar Rasmus Nyerup he founded the Danish study of literary history with the work Contributions to a review of the art of poetry in Denmark (Bidrag til en oversigt over den danske Digtekonst (in five volumes, 1800–1828).